Planned Parenthood asks judge to halt Texas Medicaid cuts

-AUSTIN, Texas (AP) — Planned Parenthood is asking a federal judge to stop Texas from cutting off Medicaid funding to the nation’s largest abortion provider in January.
+AUSTIN, Texas (AP) — Planned Parenthood has asked a federal judge to stop Texas from cutting it from the state’s Medicaid program, which the nation’s largest abortion provider says would reduce health services for nearly 11,000 low-income women.

-The request for an injunction was filed late Friday in Austin.
-It’s part of ongoing lawsuit filed by Planned Parenthood against Texas last year.
+The request to U.S. District Sam Sparks was filed late Friday in Austin and is part of an ongoing lawsuit filed last year.
+Texas is one of several Republican-controlled states that have sought to deny Medicaid funding to Planned Parenthood following the release of secretly recorded and heavily edited videos by an anti-abortion group last year.

-Planned Parenthood has successfully used federal courts to block other Republican-controlled states from similarly ousting the organization from Medicaid programs.
+Investigations by 13 states into those videos have concluded without criminal charges, and Planned Parenthood officials have denied any wrongdoing.
+A Houston grand jury indicted two activists behind the videos over how they covertly gained access inside a Planned Parenthood clinic, but a judge later dismissed the charges.

-Planned Parenthood says about $4 million that helps serve nearly 11,000 low-income women each year is at stake.
-The reimbursements cover services that include well-women exams and screening for sexually transmitted diseases.
+Federal judges have stopped Arkansas, Alabama, Kansas and Mississippi from similarly excluding Planned Parenthood from Medicaid reimbursements in wake of the videos.
+Texas is set to cut off Planned Parenthood as early as Jan.
+21 unless Sparks grants an injunction.

 Most Read Stories